FreakC-Foundation/FreakC/TUTORIAL.md

 	:: Remove the first value from an array (requires delayed expansion being enabled) arr_shift[] "array"

+	:: Remove an amount value from a specified index from an array arr_splice[] "array" "index" "amount"

+	:: Fill the array from index1 to index2 with a value arr_fill[] "array" "value" "index1" "index2"

 	:: Clear an array
 	arr_clear[] "array"